ataki/Quizzically/README.md

 	can get a list of quizzes they may like based on their past experience with taking quizzes and their friends' taken quizzes.

-# Extra Pages:
+# Extra Pages and Functionality:
 	We added a couple of extra pages to make the website feel more complete.
 	These include:
 		Display of a user's page.
-		Display of a
+		Error-checking and spam-checking done in jQuery.

 ---------------------
 | Essential Features |